Abandoned villages on road to Mosul rigged with tunnels and bombs

 Islamic State said on Monday its fighters had targeted the attacking forces with 10 suicide bombs and that their foes had surrounded five villages but not taken them.
 None of the reports could be independently verified.

-In Washington, Pentagon spokesman Captain Jeff Davis told reporters on Tuesday that it was known that civilians in Mosul were being used as human shields.
+In Washington, Pentagon spokesman Captain Jeff Davis told reporters on Tuesday that civilians in Mosul were being used as human shields.

 Iraqi government forces are mostly fighting south of Mosul and were trying on Wednesday to clear the region of Shora, 40 km (25 miles) south of the city, a military statement said.
 Kurdish Peshmerga fighters were deployed on the eastern and northern frontlines, 20 to 25 km from the city.